White Plains, NY, Schools with Medical Office Administration Programs

-This program takes 15 months to complete and provides students with 600 hours of English as a Second Language (ESL) instruction.
+This program takes 1,500 hours of coursework to complete, which is about four terms.
 In addition to basic computer technology, students receive hands-on medical office training.
 Courses cover topics in medical terminology, office procedures, transcription and insurance billing.

 Medical Administrative Assistant Certificate

 The medical administrative assistant certificate program consists of 1,500 hours of coursework.
 Students spend 300 hours learning about medical terminology and 300 hours focusing on computer software.
 About 750 hours of coursework are spent on medical office work and business math.
 During this portion of the program, students learn about medical billing software packages and clinical procedures.
 Business communications and human resources are the primary focus for 150 hours of the program.

 Manhattan School of Computer Technology